Informatiqal/qlik-test-users-tickets/README.md

 At this point we are ready to install the service:

-`.\qlik-test-users-tickets.exe --install`
+`.\qs_test_users.exe service install`

 The command will install the app as a Windows service.
 Once the service is installed it has to be started.

+P.S.
+To uninstall the service simple run:

+`.\qs_test_users.exe service uninstall`

 ## Logging

-The service produces two log files in the folder where the `qlik-test-users-tickets.exe` is located:
+The service produces two log files in the folder where the `qs_test_users.exe` is located:

-- app.log - general app log - server start, stop events.
+- `app.log`- general app log - server start, stop events.
 Any errors that have occurred.
 General audit - which tickets were generated
-- http.log - the raw level http logs.
+- `http.log` - the raw level http logs.
 Which endpoints were called, when, from which IP etc.

 ## Exposed endpoints